 Top Adaptogens for Energy

 Tulsi, or Holy Basil, is a powerful adaptogen that can help relax the nervous system and stimulate the brain.
-Hailing from India, it’s been used for thousands of years in ayurvedic medicine and is known as the “elixir of life.”
+Hailing from India, it’s been used for thousands of years in ayurveda and is known as the “elixir of life.”
 Tulsi can help manage stress, improve cognitive function, allow for prolonged physical exertion, and make more efficient use of energy to help you stay awake, alert and relaxed.
 Further it may regulate metabolism, and ensure that carbs and sugar are used for energy rather than stored in the body.

 How to use tulsi for energy.